Last Updated: 181219, 190420

 Modifiers to the Chance of Being Surprised (Your Die)

-A party is surprised only as easily as its most perceptive member if that awareness can be communicated; e.g., in a party with a ranger (surprised only on 1 in 6), the entire party is only surprised on a 1.
-If awareness is limited (such as a human ranger in the dark, or far from the party), special class or race benefits do not apply (WSG, p.
+A party (or group of monsters) is surprised only as easily as its most perceptive member if that awareness can be communicated; e.g., in a party with a ranger (surprised only on 1 in 6), the entire party is only surprised on a 1.
+If awareness is limited (such as a human ranger in the dark), special class or race benefits do not apply (WSG, p.
 60).

 - Rangers (& Duelists) are surprised only on 1 in 6 (decreasing the surprise range by 1, normally to 1 in d6 instead of 1-2 in d6) due to their alertness.

-- The monk’s chance of being surprised drops 2% per level, thus a 5th level monk reduces the range to be surprised by 1 (only 1 in 6) due to their alertness.
+- The monk’s chance of being surprised drops 2% per level, thus a 5th level monk reduces the range to be surprised by 1 (only 1 in d6) due to their alertness.

 I choose to limit surprise to 2 segments.
 To avoid high Dexterity players never being surprised, the total duration of Surprise must be calculated, including adjustment for Dexterity.
 Only then should the limit be applied.